jamescodex/shortener/README.md

 The application uses an SQLite database to store the shortened URLs and their associated information.
 The database file is created automatically when you run the application for the first time.

+## License

+This project is licensed under the MIT License.
+Feel free to modify and distribute it according to your needs.
+See the [LICENSE](LICENSE) file for more information.

+## Acknowledgments

+This project was inspired by the need for a simple URL shortening solution and was developed using Python.
+Special thanks to the open-source community for providing the necessary tools and libraries.

+If you encounter any issues or have suggestions for improvements, please create a new issue on the [GitHub repository](https://github.com/your-username/url-shortener/issues).

+Happy URL shortening!